awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 **What types of resources can I use as the origin of my distributions?**
 Lightsail distributions allow you to use your Lightsail instances and load balancers as origins\.
 Lightsail containers are not currently supported as origins\.
 Resources outside of Lightsail, such as S3 buckets, are not supported\.

-**Do I need to attach a static IP to my Lightsail instance in order to use it as an origin for my Lightsail distribution?**
+**Do I need to attach a static IPv4 address to my Lightsail instance in order to use it as an origin for my Lightsail distribution?**
-Yes, static IPs are required to be attached to instances that are specified as origins\.
+Yes, static IPv4 addresses are required to be attached to instances that are specified as origins\.

 **How do I setup a Lightsail distribution with my WordPress website?**
 Simply create your distribution, select your WordPress instance as the origin, choose your plan, and you’re all set\.
 Lightsail distributions automatically configure your distribution settings to optimize performance for most WordPress configurations\.